codewithheeren/Java/Reference notes/1.Core Java/Java Day 1.md

 --------------
 1.1   Features of Java
       Compilation and Execution Architecture of Java Program
-1.2   Types of Class Loaders
+1.2   Java Developement Kit (JDK) and Types of Class Loaders
 1.3   Variables and Data Types
 1.4   Classification of Data Types
 1.5   Naming Conventions of Variables